Redbet Sign Up Offer

 So now that we’ve covered the lucrative welcome package, alongside the lack of ongoing promotions for existing sports betting players, in the final part of your RedBet review we are going to cover the payments section.

 When it comes to depositing funds, our RedBet review found that a small selection of options are available.
 The usual offering of debit and credit cards are supported, as well as e-wallets such as Skrill and Neteller.
 You can also pay by Paysafecard.

 As a European-centric operator, RedBet also offer a range of other banking methods, however these are not sufficient for UK players.

 In terms of withdrawing your funds out of RedBet, Neteller and Skrill are the fastest.
 RedBet explain that once the withdrawal request is approved, players normally receive their funds within 1-10 minutes.
 Debit and credit card withdrawals will ultimately depend on the type of card being used.
 This can take just 1 day from the moment the withdrawal is approved, right up to 5 days.

 RedBet Review Summary

 In summary, RedBet have a huge presence in the European betting markets.
 This success has spurned them on to target the UK sector.
 We really like the design of the actual sportsbook, and the range of betting markets is highly extensive.

 We are also fans of the Redbet Sign Up Offer offered to new players.
-Simply deposit £25 with the code redbetPro and your first £25 with Redbet Sports is covered.
-Win or lose.
+Simply deposit up to £200 with the code redbetWelcome and get £50 back if your Redbet Sports bet loses.

 Our only gripe with the RedBet sportsbook is that they do not offer many ongoing promotions for existing players.
 But that is made up with the fact that the user experience on Redbet Sports is top-notch.